 Advancing Excellence: When you give to BC Law, you have a meaningful impact on our entire community.
 Your gifts sustain everything from scholarships that attract and retain talented students to faculty research grants that keep BC Law at the forefront of scholarship.

-Named Scholarships: Student scholars are selected each academic year based on a number of factors, such as leadership, financial need, academic excellence, and public service achievements.
+Named Scholarship: Student scholars are selected each academic year based on a number of factors, such as leadership, financial need, academic excellence, and public service achievements.

 Drinan Society: This society recognizes loyal donors.
 Drinan Society members have given to BC Law for two or more consecutive years, and sustaining members have given for five or more consecutive years.
 The society is named for Robert F. Drinan, SJ, who served as dean of BC Law, 1956 to 1970.